 Explanation:

-From the above output, you can find out that when you are using a class variable, then the value is the same for all the different instances which you can create during the program.
-If you change the value by a single instance, also it will reflect all other instances.
+From the above output, you can find that when you use a class variable, the value is the same for all instances.
+If you change the value by a single instance, it will reflect in all other instances.

 System.out.println("Class Variable: "+intVar);